 It's a hormone that's released primarily by fat cells (adipocytes) and works to regulate appetite, body fat mass, and basal metabolic rate.

 Until just a few years ago, researchers thought that fat cells were only a storage place for unsightly body fat.

 We know now that they're very metabolically active, releasing and receiving a myriad of messenger hormones, one of which is leptin.

 Leptin travels up to the brain where it acts on receptors in the hypothalamus to inhibit appetite.

 More leptin in your brain = less food intake.

-This is great news for anyone looking to get leaner, since more leptin means you'll be less likely to prowl your kitchen at 3 AM in search of leftover birthday cake.
+This is great news for anyone looking to get leaner, since more leptin means you'll be less likely to overeat.
 Leptin is your body's way of putting the brakes on fat gain by decreasing appetite.

 The chronic level of leptin you have is also a rough measure of the amount of fat you have on your body.
 Many things can affect leptin as shown in the table below: